Radiump123/H/README.md

 # H
 Replaces every key with "h".
 Use ctrl+h to stop it.
 #
-If you know how to ameliorate the script contact me.
+The script isn't perfect, so if you know how to ameliorate it please contact me at radiump123@gmail.com.
 #
 Demonstration (Hello World!): hhhhhhhhhhhhh